codersyacht/maximo-knowledge-center/maximo/docs/integration/object-structures/access.md

 Post which _Add/Modify Signature Options_ will be visible.

-Navigate to Security -> Security Groups.
+Navigate to Security -> Security Groups (Manage).
 Search for the relevant group and select.
 Here we use _maxadmin_.

 Select Object Structure.
 Search for MXORGANIZATION.